 The best way to release tight deltoids is to use a massage ball against the wall on the fronts, sides and backs of your shoulders.

 With the side of your body facing the wall, massage your lateral deltoids.
 Face the wall front-on to release your anterior deltoids, and face away from the wall to target your posterior deltoids.
-The video shows how you would release your posterior deltoids.

 Side Arm Stretch